jagerber48/sciform/docs/source/fsml.rst

        See :ref:`bracket_uncertainty`.

-Incompatibilities With Built-in Format Specification Mini Language
+Incompatibilities With Built-in Format Specification Mini-Language
 ==================================================================

 The :mod:`sciform` FSML extends the functionality of the